andrew-aladev/byfly-wifi-auth/README.rst

 Goal
 ----
 Provide small binary for openwrt-powered router with 4mb ROM.
-You can use it on any unix-like systems.
+You can use it in any unix-like system.

 Usage scheme